-Size: Transcript: 132 p.
+Size: 132 Pages, Transcript

-Collection Summary: An interview of Edward Loper conducted 1989 May 12, by Marina Pacini, for the Archives of American Art.
-Loper speaks of his early life and education; his work on the WPA's Federal Art Project in Delaware, on the Index of American Design and the easel project; his self-education and stylistic development; meeting Albert Barnes; studying with Violette De Mazia at the Barnes Foundation; meeting Horace Pippin; his exhibition history and his affiliation with various galleries, including the Carlen Galleries; his teaching career; his experiences as an African-American artist; the art scene in Wilmington.
+Summary: An interview of Edward Loper conducted 1989 May 12, by Marina Pacini, for the Archives of American Art.
+Loper speaks of his early life and education; his work on the WPA's Federal Art Project in Delaware, on the Index of American Design and the easel project; his self-education and stylistic development; meeting Albert Barnes; studying with Violette De Mazia at the Barnes Foundation; meeting Horace Pippin; his exhibition history and his affiliation with various galleries, including the Carlen Galleries; his teaching career; his experiences as an African American artist; the art scene in Wilmington.